 Perched between the mountains below the Jelepla Pass, the Menmecho Lake lies 20km ahead of the Changu Lake.
 The lake is formed by the melting snow of mountains and is the source of the Rangpochu River.
 Menmecho Lake is known for its trout and also has a fish-farm close by.

 The park is located exactly across the road opposite Ganesh Tok and covers an area of 205 hectares.
 This area is also known as Bulbuley and extends almost upto Hanuman Tok.
 Although a 3 km long jeepable road runs right through the park.
 There is a paved cement path that passes by fenced open air enclosures housing the red pandas, Barking Deer, bears and other animals of Sikkim in a semi natural habitat.

-The lake is again a perfect undisturbed mirror.
-27km from Pelling, the Khecheopari Lake seems just straight out of this dream.
+The Khecheopari Lake, 27km from Pelling, seems just straight out of a dream.
 The Lepchas attach a great deal of religious significance to the waterbody and believe that each leaf that drops in this wishing pool, is swept up by a bird.
 The Khecheopari Lake is popular with trekkers, and if you happen to be here at dusk, you might be lucky enough to see some locals offering prayers and floating leaf-lamps on the lake waters.
 Out of sheer respect for the sentiments of the locals, it is advisable neither to swim in the water nor litter the lake area.